Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Important court decision for Alcatel-Lucent expected

 Actually the decision should have already been made on 3rd April 2007 but the French court, called by the European works council, adjourned until 27th April 2007.
 Several hundred workers, some of them from abroad, had arrived in Paris by bus in order to witness the decision from the proximity of the courtroom.
-The court was to decide whether central management had sufficiently complied with regulations, concerning the passing on of information to and the hearing of the opposite party, "European Committee for Information and Dialogue" (ECID) - the official name of the EWC - on the subject of a restructuring plan.
+The court has to decide whether the central management had sufficiently complied with obligations, concerning the information and consultation of the "European Committee for Information and Dialogue" (ECID) - so the official name of the EWC - on the subject of a restructuring plan.

-The French group Alcatel (58,000 workers) and the U.S. company Lucent Technologies, a former section of ATT, (30,000 workers) had merged on 1st December 2006.
+The French group Alcatel (58,000 employees) and the U.S. company Lucent Technologies (30,000 employees), a former section of AT&T, had merged on 1st December 2006.
 With its headquarters in Paris, the new transatlantic group has become a worldwide leading manufacturer of telephone and internet technology.
 Due to this merger 12,500 jobs are now on the list of cuts.
 In Germany in particular, the plants in Stuttgart and Nuremberg are threatened.

 Spy found in interpreter's cubicle